enkiwang/Portable-Skin-Lesion-Diagnosis/README.md

 ```python
 python3 isic_d_kd.py with '_kd_method="d_kd"' '_lambd_drkd=1' '_lambd_crkd=1000'
 ```
-You can also download our trained student model using D-KD from [Google Drive](https://drive.google.com/file/d/19_78zOfnrfW3C6MDTXNGpaExWbOIHTJT/view?usp=sharing).
+You can also download our trained student model by D-KD from [Google Drive](https://drive.google.com/file/d/19_78zOfnrfW3C6MDTXNGpaExWbOIHTJT/view?usp=sharing).

 * For the SSD-KD method, please perform training following a demo,
 ```python
 python3 isic_ssd_kd.py with '_kd_method="ssd_kd"' '_lambd_drkd=1' '_lambd_crkd=1000'
 ```
-You can also download our trained student model using SSD-KD from [Google Drive](https://drive.google.com/file/d/1dXPR_Tvmxpp9UtfNueIXbd8dUt6tHIIv/view?usp=sharing).
+You can also download our trained student model by SSD-KD from [Google Drive](https://drive.google.com/file/d/1dXPR_Tvmxpp9UtfNueIXbd8dUt6tHIIv/view?usp=sharing).

 If you encounter possible issues regarding this code, please do not hesitate to [contact me](mailto:yongweiw@ece.ubc.ca).